goanna247/Suntest/README.txt

 - now calibrates in less than 5 seconds for a new probe
 - reconnects quicker and more reliably
 - remove duplicate data bug when accessing surveys
+- Save data from the sensor page or when doing a survey

 CURRENTLY FIXING:
 - Alot (changed bluetooth methods slightly which has cause some small bugs i am working through)